Israel battles Hamas militants as country's death toll from mass incursion reaches 600

 Israel struck 426 targets in Gaza, its military said, flattening residential buildings in giant explosions.

 Among the 313 killed in Gaza were 20 children, and close to 2,000 people were wounded, the Palestinian Health Ministry said.
-UNRWA, the United Nations agency for Palestinians, said more than 20,000 Palestinians left Gaza's border region to head further inside the territory and take refuge in U.N. schools.
+UNRWA, the U.N. agency for Palestinian refugees, said more than 20,000 Palestinians left Gaza's border region to head further inside the territory and take refuge in U.N. schools.

 In a televised address Saturday night, Israeli Prime Minister Benjamin Netanyahu said the military will use all of its strength to destroy Hamas’ capabilities.